This page contains information on mapping with DJI drones that have been converted to capture data for NDVI imagery.

 Set the white balance to "Sunny".

-However, if the camera is displaying dark photos, you can set a custom value of white balance by selecting "Custom" at the bottom of the list and select appropriate temperature.
+However, if the camera is displaying dark photos, you can set a custom value of white balance by selecting "Custom" at the bottom of the list and select the appropriate temperature.

 Step 7: Take a test photo!